 How it works

 Google search ads are text ads that can appear at the top and the bottom of a search engine results page (SERP) when the keywords used match with the keywords that are targeted by the ad.
-You can recognize an ad by the word ‘Ad’ in bold at the left top corner.
+You can recognize an ad by the options that appear under Sponsored Results

 If there are multiple advertisers for the same keyword, a super quick auction is being held.
 This auction will decide which ad gets which position on the page.

 The bid, ad relevance and quality of the landing page are taken into consideration, to name a few of the many factors.
-On basis of that, the best ad will get the top spot and the most visibility.
+The top ranking ad will then get the top spot and the most visibility.
 The bid is based on the cost per click (CPC).
 You’ll only have to pay this CPC when a user clicks on the ad.

 Brandname vs. Non Branded